Ian Mathers reckoned stocks were due for a slide as the Standard & Poor’s 500 Index approached a three-year high in February.

 Regulators have already cracked down on leveraged or inverse ETFs that Wall Street markets and sells to retail customers.
 The Royal Bank of Canada said today it agreed to reimburse Massachusetts investors as much as $2.9 million and pay a $250,000 fine over sales of those types of ETFs.

 The Financial Industry Regulatory Authority, the industry- backed regulator, also fined banks including Wells Fargo & Co.
-(WFC), Citigroup Inc. (C), Morgan Stanley (MS), and UBS about $7.3 million yesterday to settle claims they failed to properly supervise sales of similar ETFs.
+(WFC:US), Citigroup Inc. (C:US), Morgan Stanley (MS:US), and UBS about $7.3 million yesterday to settle claims they failed to properly supervise sales of similar ETFs.
 The firms also didn’t have a reasonable basis for recommending the securities to their clients, Finra said.

 Exchange-traded notes are contracts between investors and banks that are less regulated than mutual funds and can be more complex than exchange-traded funds.
 ETNs are backed only by their issuer’s credit, unlike ETFs and mutual funds, which hold assets.
 The notes are about a $17 billion market, a fraction of the $1.2 trillion in ETFs.